ERA Schedule to the ERA Licence applicable from 10 March 2017

 4.2 The ERA Licence Fees shall be calculated by reference to the period for which the ERA Licence has been granted and by reference to the applicable tariff published on the ERA website in respect of that period.

-4.3 The annual tariff for fees under ERA Licences shall be calculated by category of student in the Relevant Educational Establishments to which an ERA Licence applies and against which Authorised Users relevant to the ERA Licence will be defined.
+4.3 The annual tariff for fees under ERA Licences shall be published on the ERA website at www.era.org.uk and calculated by category of student in the Relevant Educational Establishments to which an ERA Licence applies and against which Authorised Users relevant to the ERA Licence will be defined.

 4.4 ERA Licence Fees for Agreements running for a period of less than one year shall be calculated on a pro-rata basis against the applicable annual tariff.